-The undergraduate and research laboratories of the department include dedicated space for air quality and meteorology, industrial hygiene, and water quality.
-The air quality and meteorology and water quality laboratories are capable of conducting sophisticated chemical analyses of air samples, and assessing the quality of water supplies and wastes and the effectiveness of water and waste treatment procedures.
+Departmental offices and instructional and research laboratories are located in the new, state-of-the-art J. Lindsay Embrey Engineering Building.
+Environmental teaching and research laboratories include dedicated space for air quality and meteorology, industrial hygiene, environmental microbiology, and water quality.
+The air quality/meteorology and water quality laboratories are capable of conducting sophisticated chemical analyses of air samples, and assessing the quality of water supplies and wastes and the effectiveness of water and waste treatment procedures.

 Major equipment includes several spectrophotometers including atomic absorption (AA), inductively coupled plasma (ICP) emission for low-level heavy metals analysis, and two Hewlett-Packard gas chromatographs (GC).
 Other equipment includes continuous ambient air monitoring equipment, a UV/visible spectrophotometer, pH and other specific ion meters, incubating ovens, microscopes, furnaces, centrifuges, dissolved oxygen meters, a Mettler titrator for chemical and acid/base surface experiments, several temperature control baths, and a tumbler for constant temperature studies.
 The air quality and meteorology laboratory includes state-of-the-art airflow, pressure, and volume measurement instrumentation.
 The industrial hygiene laboratory includes an inventory of the latest state-of-the-art personal monitoring equipment for assessing occupational exposure to a variety of industrial process stressors including: asbestos, noise, total and respirable dust, metals, radiation, and heat stress.